hthomas93/note-taker/README.md

 ## A Handy Dandy Express App

 ## Purpose
+The note taker app is a simple and streamlined solution to keeping your thoughts and tasks organized.

 ## User Story
 AS A user, I want to be able to write and send notes.